harshalchandile/Begin-with-NodeJS/README.md

 # Say Hello world from node js.
-This program is to start http server in nodejs
+This program is to start http server in NodeJS
 ## How to Run?
-Fire following command from shell/cmd from the project directory
+- Fire following command from shell/cmd from the project directory:
-- node app.js
+**node app.js**
-- it will start application on: http://localhost:3000
+- It will start application on: http://localhost:3000